- Easy-to-use platform

-How to invest in exchange traded funds – the benefits, the risks and how to get started.
+ETF investing in Canada – the benefits, the risks and how to get started.

 If you’re looking for an easy and affordable way to create a diversified portfolio of shares, you might want to consider investing in exchange traded funds (ETFs).
 ETFs are investment funds made up of multiple shares and other assets that can be traded on a stock exchange.

 ETFs have become increasingly mainstream in the last few years thanks to the rise of index fund investing and the simplicity of accessing many local or global shares in one trade.
 But how do they work, are they safe and how do you invest in them?
 Our guide covers everything you need to know about ETF investing.